JediNarwals/LinuxGSM/README.md

 <a href="https://gameservermanagers.com">LinuxGSM</a> is the command line tool for quick, simple deployment and management of dedicated game servers.

+This version of LinuxGSM was branched off and protected under an <a href="https://github.com/JediNarwals/LinuxGSM/blob/master/LICENSE">MIT License</a>.
+If you would like to use our code or have any questions about our code please reach out to us on our website: http://www.eurof-team.org

 <h2>Hassle-Free Dedicated Servers</h2>
 Game servers traditionally are not easy to manage yourself.
 Admins often have to spend hours just messing around trying to get their server working.
 LinuxGSM is designed to be a simple as possible allowing admins to spend less time on management and more time gaming.